Page Builder Overview

 Feel free to enter custom CSS to further customize this column.

-To delete a column, hover over the column and click on the red trash icon.
+To delete a column, hover over the column and click on the orange trash icon.

 Warning: Deleting a column will remove anything nested within that column including components and auto-generated pages.